 Dog Seat Belt

 Alternatively, if you don’t have room for a travel crate or simply prefer not to use one, consider a dog seat belt.
 Dog seat belt systems are basically just harnesses that come with straps that hook into your seats or click into standard seat belt buckles.
-Here are two highly-rated dog seat belt systems:
+Here are some highly-rated dog seat belt systems:

 Dog Car Seat Covers